danielrindunica/kubeword/README.md

 Congratulations!
 You have successfully installed kubeword.
 You can now get to explore the application and get your credentials.

-## Usage

-Follow these instructions to effectively use kubeword:

-1. **Getting Started:** You can achieve with this project a Wordpress Blog that is hosted in GKE - Google Kubernetes Engine.
-To take fully advantage of the project you can tweak it to your personal likings.

-2. **Step-by-Step Guide:** Hot to enable SSL on my Blog.

 ## Configuration